pyrpl-fpga/pyrpl/README.md

 ## Installation
 The easiest and fastest way to get PyRPL is to download and execute the [precompiled executable for windows](https://sourceforge.net/projects/pyrpl/files/latest/download).
 This option requires no extra programs to be installed on the computer.
+Currently the executable is outdated and will only work with RedPitaya OS 0.92.

-If instead you would like to use and/or modify the source code, make sure you have an installation of Python (2.7, 3.4, 3.5, or 3.6).
-If you are new to Python or unexperienced with fighting installation issues, it is recommended to install the [Anaconda](https://www.continuum.io/downloads) Python distribution, which allows to install all PyRPL dependencies via
+If instead you would like to use and/or modify the source code, make sure you have an installation of Python (3.8, 3.9, 3.10, 3.11, 3.12, 3.13).
+If you are new to Python or inexperienced with fighting installation issues, it is recommended to install the [Anaconda](https://www.continuum.io/downloads) Python distribution, which allows to install all PyRPL dependencies via
 ```
-conda install numpy scipy paramiko pandas nose pip pyqt qtpy pyqtgraph pyyaml nbconvert scp
+conda install numpy scipy paramiko pandas nose pip pyqt qtpy pyqtgraph pyyaml nbconvert scp qasync
 ```
 Check [this documentation section](http://pyrpl.readthedocs.io/en/latest/user_guide/installation/common_problems.html#anaconda-problems) for hints if you are unable to execute conda in a terminal.
 Alternatively, if you prefer creating a virtual environment for pyrpl, do so with the following two commands
 ```
-conda create -y -n pyrpl-env numpy scipy paramiko pandas nose pip pyqt qtpy pyqtgraph pyyaml nbconvert scp
+conda create -y -n pyrpl-env numpy scipy paramiko pandas nose pip pyqt qtpy pyqtgraph pyyaml nbconvert scp qasync
-activate pyrpl-env
+conda activate pyrpl-env
 ```
-If you are not using Anaconda, you must manually install the python package [PyQt5](https://pypi.python.org/pypi/PyQt5) or [PyQt4](https://pypi.python.org/pypi/PyQt4), which requires a working C compiler installation on the system.

 Next, clone (if you have a [git client](https://git-scm.com/downloads) installed - recommended option) the pyrpl repository to your computer with
 ```